alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

     rails new myapp --skip-javascript --skip-test --skip-bundle --skip-spring --skip-action-cable --skip-action-mailer --skip-active-storage
     ```

-    The `--skip` commands exclude unneeded Rails plugins.
+    The `--skip` commands exclude unneeded Rails components.

 1. Replace the Gemfile with the gems you need.
-The following code shows an example.
+The following code shows an example:

     ```rb
     source "https://rubygems.org"